gaetanserre/GAiA/README.md

 + Download it from [here](https://www.tensorflow.org/install/lang_c)
 + Unzip the directory into a folder named `libtensorflow` and place it in your `$HOME` directory.

-Furthermore, you have to change the path of the model folder in the file `src/Evaluator/evaluator.h`

 Then:
 ```bash
 mkdir build